julisunkan/bundle/replit.md

 - ✓ Enhanced user experience for developers who want to customize and build apps

 ### PWA Implementation (July 30, 2025)
-- ✓ Converted the PWA Builder web app itself into a Progressive Web App
+- ✓ Converted the DigitalSkeleton web app itself into a Progressive Web App
 - ✓ Added web app manifest with proper metadata and icons
 - ✓ Implemented service worker with caching, offline support, and background sync
 - ✓ Created PWA installation functionality with install prompts